Johnmelo/ReliabilityIndustrialNetworks/README.md

 # ReliabilityIndustrialNetworks
 Here I put my solution to problem.
 It is a simple solution write in Java to show the behavior of industrial networks and why is so important think about this currently.

-comming soon I improve this implementation.
+coming soon I improve this implementation.